Kid with phone

 Downtime Schedule on Your Child’s iPhone settings

-During downtime, only the apps, calls, and texts that you authorize can be accessed.
-Your child can receive calls from approved contacts and use the apps that you have selected at all times.
+During downtime, only the apps, calls, and messages you have authorized can be accessed.
+Your youngster can receive calls from approved contacts and utilize the apps you’ve chosen at any time.

-Enabling downtime provides your child with a five-minute reminder before it begins.
-Apple allows you to activate downtime at any time for your child, either directly on their device or through Family Sharing on your own device.
+Enabling downtime sends your youngster a five-minute notice before it begins.
+Apple allows you to set up downtime for your child at any moment, either directly on their device or via Family Sharing on your own device.

-If you wish to establish a downtime schedule on your child’s iPhone, which will automatically lock their device when the scheduled time is reached, follow these steps:
+Follow these instructions to set up a downtime plan on your child’s iPhone that will automatically lock their device when the scheduled time is reached.

 1. On your child’s iPhone, go to Settings > Screen Time.